okansas.blogspot.com Occassional thoughts about orienteering |

 For me, making more smaller booms certainly, without a doubt, feels better.
 I guess, as a relative newbie, making 30-second booms on, say, 5-minute legs isn't that big of a deal.
 Because I'm orienteering well enough to get within 30 seconds of a control.

 In last year's Seattle Winter League, I had a 10-minute boom on the first leg, and completely spiked everything else, and it still felt horrible.
 I'd bet that I had another Winter League meet with 10 minutes of smaller mistakes, and I just shrug those off.
+However, I think a junior who has the 5-minute boom is more likely to be the better orienteer.
+I think it would be easier to reduce one 5-minute mistake to, say, a 2-minute mistake than to eliminate 6 of the 30 second mistakes.

 I think it depends the cause of the booms.

 If the runner makes lots of 30s booms and the cause is always same.
 After this cause in orienteerer's behiviour follows always consequence with 30s boom.
+I think both have good oportunity to become good orienteerer but it means that both should find out what were the causes of booms.

 30 sec errors in the circle are often just because you haven't looked at the detail in the circle enough, and are therefore really easy to fix.
 These small errors can also occur because its hard to map some detail exactly right, and it takes some extra time to interpret.
 A 5 min error means that you've totally lost the plot!